 9. The hot runner should have reliable positioning, at least two positioning pins, or be fixed with screws.

-10. There should be a thermal insulation pad between the hot runner and the template.
+10. A thermal insulation pad should be between the hot runner and the template.

 11. The error between the set temperature of the temperature control meter and the actual displayed temperature should be less than ±5°C, and the temperature control should be sensitive.

 12. The cavity and the nozzle mounting hole should pass through.

 13. The hot runner wiring should be bundled and covered with a pressure plate.

 14. There are two sockets of the same specification, which should be marked.